Wonderschool Now Enables Parents and Educators to Create "Learning Pods" for Kids Using their Own School's Curriculum

 SAN FRANCISCO, July 23, 2020 /PRNewswire/ -- Wonderschool, pioneering developer of software used by in-home childcare providers nationwide, today announced the rollout of a platform that will enable parent-educators and K-12 teachers to create learning pods so that students can remain enrolled in their existing school, while creating safe and secure learning environments at home.

 "This isn't a new challenge for the thousands of in-home childcare providers around the country.
-We're using that experience to help parents-turned-educators to create and manage pods of learners to create a safe environment -- while maintaining a strong connection to their existing school community," said Chris Bennett, Founder and CEO of Wonderschool.
-"This is about trying to restore school-life balance, during a period of incredible stress and uncertainty.
-But it's also designed to address the risk of rising inequality, as schools go remote in the fall."
+We're using that experience to help parents-turned-educators manage pods of learners to create a safe environment -- while maintaining a strong connection to their existing school community," said Chris Bennett, Founder and CEO of Wonderschool.
+"This is about trying to restore school-life balance during a period of incredible stress and uncertainty.
+But it's also designed to address the risk of rising inequality as schools go remote in the fall."

-Popular among in-home child care providers around the country, the Wonderschool interface allows parents or educators to create and manage a micro school (or "learning pod") by recruiting new families with a website on Wonderschool, conducting Zoom and in-person tours, hosting open houses, manage payments from parents, understand and find liability insurance, join a micro-school leader chat community, and get access to shared services such a micro-school mentors, curriculum consultants, and more.
+Popular among in-home child care providers around the country, the Wonderschool interface allows parents or educators to create and manage a microschool (or "learning pod") through tools to recruit new families with a website on Wonderschool, conduct Zoom and in-person tours, host open houses, manage payments from parents, secure liability insurance, join a microschool leader chat community, and get access to shared services such a micro-school mentors, curriculum consultants, and more.
 Designed to foster a more inclusive, equitable approach to microschooling, Wonderschool allows "pod" creators to promote their program to other parents, and join a growing community of parent-educators to share resources, tips, and advice.

 Wonderschool's growing network of parents and educators come from a wide range of backgrounds.